microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 These two files specify the cluster layout and the customized configuration, respectively.
 The following is the format and example of these 2 files.

-**Tips for China Users**: If you are in China, please refer to [here](./configuration-for-china.md) first before you edit these files.
+**Tips for Chinese Users**: If you are in Mainland China, please refer to [here](./configuration-for-china.md) first before you edit these files.

 #### `layout.yaml` format